tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 * If this is a fresh deployment, delete any previous **terraform.tfstate** file that may be laying around from previous attempts.

 * Use a command like the following to deploy the infrastructure.
-In this case a non default location for the base RHEL 8 image has been specified:
 ```
-$ terraform apply -var="rhel8_image_location=/home/user1/Downloads/rhel-8.5-x86_64-kvm.qcow2" -var="number_of_workers=2" \
+$ terraform apply -var-file monaco.vars
-  -var='provision_resources={"memory":"32768","vcpu":6}' -var='support_resources={"memory":"32768","vcpu":6}'
 ```

 ## Created resources